Exchange Programs for J.D. Students

-J.D. students who want to study abroad for a semester should contact Dean Schneider or Amber Featherstone, the Director of International Programs.
+J.D. students who want to study abroad for a semester should contact Dean Schneider or the Graduate Programs Office.
 Credit earned during the semester on a foreign campus will be transferred to the Wake transcript.
 The amount of transferable credit will be agreed with the Executive Associate Dean for Academic Affairs before the program.
 Exchange study abroad will not normally delay graduation from law school.
 Instead, it provides an enormous study possibility and expanded potential for employment, especially for students who are interested in international transactions and business law.
 Internship opportunities in the foreign country may also be available.
 Wake tuition will be paid during the semester abroad with no additional tuition owed to the host institution.
 Some modest student fees, however, will be paid to the host institution.
 The student will arrange for all travel and accommodations but significant assistance is available from our law school and from the host institution.
 The optimal semesters for visiting as an exchange student abroad will be either spring of the 2L year or fall of the 3L year.

 These exchanges provide significant cultural and educational advantages for our J.D. students.
 In addition to immersion in the legal culture of a foreign country, students have the opportunity to develop acquaintances with foreign legal professionals and students.

 Upon completion of their exchange program, students will: